 Hair Dyes: The Regulatory Landscape

 The regulatory status of hair dyes differs across countries, depending on the specific rules in each jurisdiction.
 However, many nations follow similar guidelines.
-Here’s an overview of the main regulations in key regions.
+Here’s an overview of the main hair dye regulations in key regions.

 European Union (EU)